Jeffrey Epstein's estate faces new lawsuit from accuser

 NEW YORK (Reuters) - A woman on Wednesday sued the estate of Jeffrey Epstein, saying the financier sexually abused her for years when she was a teenager.

-The lawsuit, filed in Manhattan federal court, is at least the sixth filed against the estate since Epstein’s suicide in jail last month.
+The lawsuit, filed in Manhattan federal court under the pseudonym Jane Doe, is at least the sixth filed against the estate since Epstein’s suicide in jail last month.

+Doe was one of three minor girls Epstein had been criminally charged with abusing in a July indictment by federal prosecutors, according to her lawsuit.

 A lawyer for Epstein’s estate could not immediately be reached for comment.

-The woman in the latest lawsuit, identified by the pseudonym Jane Doe, alleges that she met Epstein when she was 14 or younger, around 2002, and that he “routinely abused and exploited” her in his New York City home.
+The woman alleges that she met Epstein when she was 14 or younger, around 2002, and that he “routinely abused and exploited” her in his New York City home.

 She stopped attending school and spent “almost all her time” at Epstein’s home, and was made to recruit other girls for Epstein to abuse, according to the lawsuit.